dddice/react-keybind/README.md

 ### `<ShortcutConsumer />`

 An optional consumer that providers the same properties as the `withShortcut` HOC.
-Can be used a direct way to access active shortcuts and methods to register/unregister new shortcuts.
+Can be used as a direct way to access current shortcuts or access methods for register/unregister new shortcuts.

 ## Use Cases